gyhou/consumer_complaints/README.md

 1. [Repo directory structure](README.md#repo-directory-structure)
 1. [Testing the code](README.md#testing-the-code)

-Before submitting your solution you should summarize your approach and run instructions (if any) in your README.

 ## Problem
 The federal government provides a way for consumers to file complaints against companies regarding different financial products, such as payment problems with a credit card or debt collection tactics.
 This challenge will be about identifying the number of complaints filed and how they're spread across different companies.

-**For this challenge, we want to know for each financial product and year, the total number of complaints, number of companies receiving a complaint, and the highest percentage of complaints directed at a single company.
+**For this challenge, we want to know for each financial product and year, the total number of complaints, number of companies receiving a complaint, and the highest percentage of complaints directed at a single company.**

 ## Summary
 This code has 2 parts: First, process the csv file, then aggregate the processed data and create a new csv file.

+`python3.7 ./src/consumer_complaints.py ./input/complaints.csv ./output/report.csv`

 In the `run.sh` script, `python3.7` is used, followed by the python script file location and name, then the input csv file location and name, then the desired output csv file location and name.

-`python3.7 ./src/consumer_complaints.py ./input/complaints.csv ./output/report.csv`

-`consumer_complaints.py` has two functions: `process_csv(file_loc)` and `output_csv(dict_data, save_loc)`
+`consumer_complaints.py` has two functions:

-`process_csv(file_loc)` functionality: Takes in an input csv and returns a dictionary with processed data.
+`process_csv(file_loc)`: Takes in an input csv and returns a dictionary with processed data.
 <br>
 Takes in 1 argument:
 * file_loc: The file location to extract the csv from

 1. Check for missing columns (Product, Company, Date Received)
 1. Sort the data by product (alphabetically) and year (ascending)
 1. Create and returns a dictionary with (product, year) as key